Netlia/documentation/DeviceComunication/DeviceComunication.md

 ### Event

-The Event message indicates that the device has experienced some form of an event.
+The Event message indicates that the device has experienced some form of event.
 What events the device responds to varies by device type.
-For example, a device that detects motion sends an event message when detecting a motion.
+For example, a device that detects motion sends an event message when a motion is detected.

-Some devices can also detect device cover opening or free fall.
+Some devices can also detect opening of device cover or free fall.
-  The following paragraphs describe the event message in general terms.
+  This section describes the event message in general terms.
 In [the following section of the documentation](#device) the individual devices and their behaviour are described.